kungcn/Modern_Web_Programming/Puzzle/Readme.md

 rewrite the function called changeimages;
 ### 2015.11.23 18:37
 rewrite the changeimages function again, to ensure the puzzle can be finished by simulation.
+### 2015.11.23 22:38
+want to increase duration when moving blocks, but unfortunately, it failed.
+So I just let the code as comment.